TanishkaMarrott/Building-a-Resilient-DevSecOps-Pipeline-for-a-Reddit-Clone-Utilizing-Jenkins-ArgoCD-Prometheus-G/README.md

 </br>

-> Eliminating potential chances of State Corruption that might happen during multiple Terraform applies.
-Terraform locks the state, preventing multiple concurrent Terraform runs from multiple users, + DynamoDB is a secure and durable storage for State Locking as well.
+> I wanted to eliminate potential chances of State Corruption that might happen during multiple Terraform applies.
+Terraform locks the state, preventing multiple concurrent Terraform runs from multiple users, + DynamoDB is a durable storage for State Locking as well.

 </br>

-Enabling **S3 Versioning** on your backend S3 bucket to keep a history of your state files,▶️ for recovery from unintended changes.
+---> **S3 Versioning** on your backend S3 bucket to keep a history of your state files,▶️ for recovery from unintended changes.

-Using **S3 Bucket Encryption** for added security.
-While your state files are encrypted due to the encrypt attribute, ensuring the bucket itself is also encrypted. ▶ **Additional Security Layer** 👍👍
+---> **S3 Bucket Encryption**.
+While your state files are encrypted due to the encrypt attribute, ensuring the bucket itself is also encrypted. ▶ 👍👍

 </br>

 ### _How did I optimise on costs while still maintaining a level of fault-tolerance?_

-Mix of both On-demand and Spot Instances 👍🏁
+Mix of both On-demand and Spot Instances
 </br>

 > We wanted to achieve a certain level of cost optimization as well while still retaining our fault tolerance capabilities.
 Hence, I've decided to go in for:-